jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 validation and improvement processes we believe are needed for this transformational technology to be adopted safely and in compliance with existing and evolving laws and regulations.
-Protecting AIs digital supply chain builds on decades of experience and investment in protecting the supply chains of its fundamental components, which include data, software, hardware, and infrastructure.
+Protecting AI’s digital supply chain builds on decades of experience and investment in protecting the supply chains of its fundamental components, which include data, software, hardware, and infrastructure.
 Partner to Enhance Cybersecurity
-Cybersecurity Tech Accord principles mapping index on page 125To learn more about the use of LLMs and AI breakthroughs in cybersecurity, please see pages 100\-105 of this report.
+Cybersecurity Tech Accord principles mapping index on page 125

+To learn more about the use of LLMs and AI breakthroughs in cybersecurity, please see pages 100\-105 of this report.
 Additional information